larrykoubiak/npp-plugins/MultiClipboard/readme.txt

    2. Delete the text
    3. Paste the text by double-clicking it, or clicking the paste icon
    4. An edit box in the sidebar to edit the current selected text in the list
+   5. Paste all clipboard items into the document
+   6. Drag and drop clipboard items from the list to the document
 + A pop-up paste menu that displays the stored text selecting text to paste
    1. Ctrl-Shift-V (customisable) to activate
    2. Customisable width